 - Focus on college courses found in the first year of college in a wide variety of subjects such as English, mathematics, natural sciences, humanities and social sciences.

-- Reach out to colleges and universities and meet an admissions counselor to learn more about courses that meet general education requirements or provide exposure to majors you may be interested in exploring.
+- Reach out to colleges and universities and meet with admissions counselors to learn more about courses that meet general education requirements or provide exposure to majors students may be interested in exploring.

 - Washington has several resources for dual credit college equivalencies: